suika2engine/suika2/doc/reference.md

 ## @wait

-This command instructs Suika 2 to wait for input from the keyboard or mouse before continuing.
+This command instructs Suika2 to wait for input from the keyboard or mouse before continuing.
-Input from the keyboard or mouse will interrupt `@wait` (thus allowing Suika 2 to continue).
+Input from the keyboard or mouse will interrupt `@wait` (thus allowing Suika2 to continue).
 While waiting for input, the message box is hidden.

 * Usage: Waits for 5 seconds.